 Solid Nylon castors are a bit more friendly on your floor with an impressive load capacity, yet are still light in weight.

-castors are suitable for use on most floors.
+Soft tread castors are suitable for use on most floors.
 Examples of our soft tread wheels:

-3.a.
-Poly/Nylon castors offer high load capacities, protect floors and have low rolling resistance.
-Again these castors are used for all types of applications.
+Poly/Nylon castors; offer high load capacities, protect floors and have low rolling resistance.
+These castors are used for all types of applications.

-3.b Poly/Cast castors offer high load carrying capacities with the strength of wheel as a cast iron.
-These castors are a heavier product however.
+Poly/Cast castors; offer high load carrying capacities with the strength of wheel as a cast iron.
+These castors suit heavier load capacity.

 What are the different wheel bearing types?